 Student I.D.
-Student I Last Name Student First Name School Site: □ DHS □ CCHS □ RF FKHS 🗆 VH S DAS Grade: □9 th $\Box 10^{th}$ $\Box 11^{th}$ $\Box 12^{th}$ SCHOOL DISTRICT ales, I may keep m T. If I do not follow etwork account wi ny account wi w the rules in th the DELA the Student the Student Internet ANO JOINT UNION HIGH Acceptable Use Policy, I and I will be subject to Student Signature Date Internet t Parent/Gua rdian Relea se Use Policy.
-I understathousands of computed does not control the crealize that students in The Delano Joint Uniaccount to my child, of that my child may kee SCHOOL DISTRICT and that the Interner networks, and the ontent of these Internet and material to High School Deconsistent with the ep this account where I also understand the Policy, his/her tet is a worldver hat the Deland ternet network that I might construct has my e Student According enrolled and that if my construct according to the student according to t vide group of Doint Union ks.
-When usionsider control permission to the DELANO hild does not be provided to the DELANO with DELANO the permission to the permission to the DELANO the permission to the permission n High School District ing the Internet, I roversial or offensive. to give an Internet Parent or Guardian Si gnature Date
+Student L ast Name Student First Name School Site: □ DHS □ CCHS □ RF KHS 🗆 VHS \square DAS Grade: □9 th $\Box 10^{th}$ $\Box 11^{th}$ $\Box 12^{ ext{th}}$ SCHOOL DISTRICT lles, I may keep m I. If I do not follow etwork account wil y account with the rules in the the DELA ne Student A the Student Internet NO JOINT UNION HIGH Acceptable Use Policy, I and I will be subject to Student Signature D ate Interne t Parent/Gua rdian Relea ase Use Policy.
+I understathousands of compute does not control the crealize that students in The Delano Joint Unit account to my child, that my child may ke SCHOOL DISTRICT and that the Internet er networks, and the ontent of these Internal read material to on High School D consistent with the ep this account what is Policy, his/her et is a worldwing the Delano ernet networks hat I might construct has my student Acceptile enrolled at I that if my chinetwork accounts de group of Joint Union a.
+When using the control of the control o High School District ng the Internet, I oversial or offensive. to give an Internet Parent or Guardian S gnature Date